-Interstate 26 runs northerly from Charleston, South Carolina to a point just south of the Tennessee-Virginia State line near Kingsport.
-The route was twice extended from the original western terminus at Asheville, North Carolina, first in 2003 to I-81 and again in 2005 to U.S. 11W.
+Interstate 26 runs northerly from Charleston, South Carolina to a point just south of the Tennessee / Virginia State line near Kingsport.
+The route was extended northward twice from the original west end at Asheville, North Carolina, first in 2003 to I-81 and again in 2005 to U.S. 11W.

-Interstate 26 begins in the Tri-Cities Region of Tennessee at U.S. 11W (West Stone Drive), which was the historic northern terminus of Interstate 181.
+Interstate 26 begins in the Tri-Cities Region of Tennessee at U.S. 11W (W Stone Drive), which was the historic north end of I-181.
 I-26 overtook all of I-181 from Kingsport southward to Johnson City, and U.S. 23 from there to the North Carolina state line.
 This stretch includes a winding urban section through Johnson City, where U.S. 19W ties in from the northeast.

-Angling southwest, I-26 & U.S. 19W-23 travel through a valley between the Buffalo and Little Mountains to Erwin.
-Beyond there, the freeway climbs in elevation from south of Rich Mountain along the 2003-opened alignment, to the Bald Mountains and Sams Gap across the state line.
+Angling southwest, I-26/U.S. 19W-23 travel through a valley between the Buffalo and Little Mountains to Erwin.
+Beyond there, the freeway climbs in elevation from south of Rich Mountain along the alignment opened in 2003, to the Bald Mountains and Sams Gap across the North Carolina border.
 Advancing southward, I-26 lowers through the Walnut Mountains to join an older stretch of freeway near Mars Hill.

-Interstates 26 & 240 combine for 4.2 miles through West Asheville to meet Interstate 40 near Sand Hill.
-The exchange with I-40 was the original western terminus of I-26.
-South from there, I-26 travels an older freeway to Hendersonville and the Blue Ridge Mountains, with U.S. 25 rejoining the freeway between Fletcher and East Flat Rock.
+I-26 and I-240 combine for 4.2 miles through West Asheville to meet Interstate 40 near Sand Hill.
+The exchange with I-40 was where I-26 used to begin.
+South from there, I-26 runs along an older freeway across the Blue Ridge Mountains to Hendersonville.
+U.S. 25 rejoins I-26 between Fletcher and East Flat Rock.

 Beyond the split with U.S. 25 south, I-26 spans the Green River along the Peter Guice Memorial Bridge at a height of 225 feet.
-The freeway then winds eastward to Howard Gap and Columbus before making its final approach to the Palmetto State at Landrum.
+The freeway then winds eastward to Howard Gap and Columbus before entering the Palmetto State at Landrum.

-Interstate 26 follows a southeasterly path throughout South Carolina.
+Interstate 26 follows a southeasterly course throughout South Carolina.
 The freeway initially straddles western reaches of the Spartanburg area through the Upstate.
-South from there, I-26 combines with the end of I-385 from Greenville to traverse Sumter National Forest on the drive to Columbia.
-Within the capital city area, I-26 expands to six lanes to the “Malfunction Junction” cloverleaf interchange with I-20.
+South from there, I-26 combines with the end of I-385 from Greenville to traverse Sumter National Forest en route to Columbia.
+I-26 expands to six lanes at Irmo and proceeds through the capital city area to the “Malfunction Junction” cloverleaf interchange with I-20.
 Interstate 126 spurs east from nearby to Downtown Columbia while I-26 stays to the west by Cayce and Columbia Metropolitan Airport (CAE).

-Continuing southeast, Interstate 26 next meets the Orangeburg area before crossing paths with I-95 at a rural cloverleaf interchange.
-Pine forest gives way to suburbia as the route passes by Summerville en route to Goose Creek, North Charleston and the junction with Interstate 526.
-The final stretch winds I-26 through urban settings to U.S. 17 just north of Downtown Charleston.
+Continuing southeast, Interstate 26 next heads to Orangeburg before converging with I-95 at a rural cloverleaf interchange.
+Pine forest gives way to suburban development as the route passes by Summerville en route to Goose Creek, North Charleston and the junction with Interstate 526.
+The final stretch of I-26 winds through Charleston along an urban course south from the South Carolina Ports to U.S. 17 just north of Downtown.

 Parallel U.S. Routes

-Interstate 26 parallels several U.S. routes on its journey from the Tri-Cities area in Tennessee southeast to Charleston, as follows:
+Interstate 26 parallels several U.S. routes on its course from the Tri-Cities area in Tennessee southeast to Charleston:

 Interstate 26 Connector

-The 1960s-built freeway for I-26 between Mars Hill and Rice Bend is substandard and remains signed as “Future Interstate 26” until upgrades are made.
-Additionally the interchange where Interstates 26 and 240 combine at Patton Avenue in Downtown Asheville involves sharp curves and single lane ramps.
+Built in the 1960s, the freeway between Mars Hill and Rice Bend is substandard and remains signed as “Future Interstate 26” until upgrades are made.
+Additionally the interchange where I-26 and I-240 combine at Patton Avenue in Downtown Asheville includes sharp curves and single lane ramps.
 Adding to the traffic congestion here are the over capacity Smoky Park Bridges across the French Broad River.
-A new facility, the Interstate 26 Connector, will replace this stretch to meet 2025 forecast traffic counts.4
+The Interstate 26 Connector, a new facility, was initially proposed to replace this stretch to meet 2025 forecast traffic counts.4

 North Carolina – 52.69* (71.25)